charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ## Deploying a specific Charmed Kubernetes bundle

 **Charmhub.io** hosts the **Charmed Kubernetes** bundles as well as individual charms.
-To deploy the latest, stable bundle, run the command:
+To deploy the latest stable bundle, run the command:

 ```bash
 juju deploy charmed-kubernetes